data-fair/data-fair/doc/pages/functional-presentation/dataset-management-en.md

 ### Event logs

-Each step in the processing of a dataset is registred in the associated log.
+Each step in the processing of a dataset is registered in the associated log.
 It is thus possible to trace the actions, their dates, their durations and any errors encountered.